How To Set Up Your Lights for Drink Photography

 Lighting Setups for Drink Photography

-Let’s start with lighting your drink scene from the side.
-This is a popular way to shoot food and drinks and it basically means your light source is positioned on one or both sides of the subject, depending on how many lights you’re using.
+A lot of food photographers will light their food from the side.
+So, let’s start with lighting your drink scene from the side as well.
+This basically means your light is positioned on one (or both) sides of the drink, depending on how many lights you’re using.

 two wine glasses with a dark background